mikekaminsky/databases-demystified-jekyll/_pages/episode_3.md

 ---

 * What is a transaction and why is it important?
-* What does “begin”, “commit”, and “rollback” mean?
+* What do “begin”, “commit”, and “rollback” mean?
 * Learn the components of ACID transaction: Atomic, Consistent, Isolated, and Durable